Stability estimates for radial basis function methods applied to linear scalar conservation laws: Collocation and oversampled discretization of a time-dependent linear advection problem

 In practice, we do not invert $(\bar E_h^T \bar E_h)$ directly, but instead use an iterative solver for \eqref{eq:methods:advection_system_matrix_projected} in each step of an explicit time-stepping algorithm.
 Since $(\bar E_h^T \bar E_h)$ is symmetric and typically well conditioned, we use the conjugate gradient method (function \texttt{pcg()} in MATLAB).

 In this work we consider the problem \eqref{eq:intro:conservationlaw} with a Dirichlet boundary condition specified on the inflow part of $\partial \Omega$.
-The boundary conditions in \eqref{eq:methods:advection_system_matrix_projected_final} are imposed in two ways: (i) when studying the eigenvalue spectra in the experimental part of this paper, we remove the values of the vector $u_h(X,t)$ located on the inflow boundary, together with the corresponding columns and rows in the matrices, (ii) when computing the numerical solution in time, we impose the condition using the injection method, that is, we overwrite the solution $u_h(X,t_i)$, $i=1,2,..$ with the corresponding inflow boundary value, after each step of the explicit time-stepping algorithm.
+The boundary conditions in \eqref{eq:methods:advection_system_matrix_projected_final} are imposed in two ways: (i) when studying the eigenvalue spectra in the experimental part of this paper, we impose a zero Dirichlet boundary condition by removing the components of the solution vector $u_h(X,t)$ associated with the solution values on the inflow boundary, together with the corresponding columns and rows in the matrix $(\bar E_h^T \bar E_h)^{-1}\, (\bar E_h^T\, \bar{\bm D}_h)$, (ii) when computing the numerical solution in time, we impose the condition using the injection method, that is, we overwrite the solution $u_h(X,t_i)$, $i=1,2,...$ with the corresponding inflow boundary value, after each step of the explicit time-stepping algorithm.
 The procedures (i) and (ii) are equivalent.